zz817/kjgidfpc/Manual.md

 The core of the algorithm is essentially based on depth-aware reprojection along geometric motion vectors.

 To generate an interpolated frame in between two consecutive frames based on the geometric motions only, one core question arises naturally: For each pixel in the intermediate interpolated frame, where would its color come from?
 Is it the backtraced current frame pixel, or the fast-forwarded previous frame, or neither?
+Depth-aware reprojection answers the question by reprojecting current geometric motion to the middle ground, a.k.a. the interpolated frame's position along the geometric motion itself.
+If multiple pixels landed in the same middle ground pixel, pick the one closest to the camera because the other ones would simply be occluded.
+Once the reprojection phase is complete, we end up with a geometric motion vector reprojected to the intermediate frame's position, with patches of pixels remain unwritten.
+The unwritten pixels indicate that these pixels left their positions by reprojecting backwards, but no other pixels filled their positions, flagging a disocclusion happening.
+Do the same for the previous frame, and we have a disocclusion map of pixels for us to decide which pixels to use when it comes to merging two warped frames into one intermediate frame.

+To put it into actual formulas,

+Let `$p_n(x, y)$` denote pixels from newer (current) frame, and `$v_n(x, y)$`

 ## Passes